PhlexPlexico/G5V/README.md

 - [Sean Lewis](https://github.com/splewis) for the creation of get5.
 - Smimabo for helping me test endlessly for the match API to ensure stats record as they should.
 - ebuttonsdude for letting me host an instance for testing on his server.
+- [kubo6472](https://github.com/kubo6472) for helping with Github Actions and creating packages for use with docker-compose.

 ### Screenshots
 ![](./screenshots/MainPage.png)